Frequently Asked Questions

 Personally, I consider vinyl an adjective, mostly.
 So the singular would be a "vinyl record".
 And the plural would be "vinyl records".

 Sometimes I use it as a noun.
 For example, "Let's go shopping for vinyl."
-Personally I never say, "Let's go shopping for vinyls."
+I would never say, "Let's go shopping for vinyls."
 The plural is inferred.

 There you go, and knowing is half the battle.